 Distractions also inhibit our impulses to create.
 We now live in an always on, interrupt driven world.
-There is always another video to watch on Youtube.
+There is always another video to watch on YouTube.
 Always another email message or chat to read.
 Always another game to play.
 Our brains are very poorly adapted to such an information overload environment.
 We evolved in a world where obtaining a bit of information—for instance, the sound of an approaching animal—was potentially a matter of life or death.
 It's still very easy to distract our brains with new information.

 Freedom to Share

-Even after we have created something many of us are afraid to share it.
+Even after we have created something, many of us are afraid to share it.
 We fear that someone will call our painting ugly, or our code incompetent, or our proposal naive.
-Given the state of much commentary visible today online, those fears are well founded.
-But at the same time, they need not fundamentally or permanently inhibit participation in the knowledge loop.
-To help propel participation in the knowledge loop, each of us should take care to cultivate empathy.
-Whenever we comment on the work of others online, we should keep in mind that they worked up the courage to create and to share.
-And we should remember that by contributing to the knowledge loop, they have engaged in the quintessential of human activities.
-Our empathy is central to others' freedom to create and share.
+Given the state of much online commentary and “trolling” those fears are well founded.
+But at the same time, they need not fundamentally or permanently inhibit participation in the Knowledge Loop.
+Part of the answer is to work on the inner strength to continue sharing despite criticism and even despite personal attacks.

 Another part of the answer is for each of us to cultivate empathy.
 Whenever we comment on the work of others online, we should keep in mind that they worked up the courage to create and to share.
 And we should remember that by contributing to the Knowledge Loop, they have engaged in the quintessential of human activities, the very thing that makes us human.
 Our empathy is central to others' freedom to create and share.
 Furthermore, those who operate online communities should provide the tools for flagging and, if needed, banning people who engage in verbal abuse or make threats aimed at shutting down sharing.